bizbooq/bizbooq-support/docs/en/04-invoices/01-how-do-i-create-an-invoice.md

 # How do I create an Invoice?

 Invoices are commercial documents that serve as records of transactions between a buyer and a seller.
-In Ciniki, it helps track your income.
+In BizBooq, it helps track your income.
 You can also specify an invoice as recurring.
 This way it will be automatically generated for you according to your settings.

 An invoice: